tldr-pages/tldr/pages/common/lein.md

 `lein test`

-- Package up the project files and all dependencies into a jar file:
+- Package up the project files and all its dependencies into a jar file:

 `lein uberjar`